GSA-TTS/identity-handbook/_articles/appdev-cloud-gov-deploy.md

 ## Deploying

-The sample apps deploy automatically to both `dev` and `int` environments when changes are merged to the `main` branch.
+The sample apps deploy automatically when changes are merged to the `main` branch.

 Refer to each project's CircleCI configuration for details on the deployment workflow: